Please see our governors' pen portraits which give a little more detail about the individuals who form our governing body.

 I have been a governor at St Michael's Infant School since 1999, starting as a Parent Governor and then moving into the Foundation governor role in 2002.
-I have been Chair for many years now and prior to that, Vice Chair.
+I was Chair for many years and now, Vice Chair.
 I have lived in Aldershot all of my life and attended St Michael's as a pupil in the 1970s when it was a Primary School.
 My son was a pupil at St Michael's Infants from 1998 to 2001.
-I work for Aldershot Town Football Club as the programme editor and as a member of the Media Team there.
-In my spare time I watch the football with my husband, attend Park Church, read and keep up with our son who lives and works in Bath
+I work for Aldershot Town Football Club as the programme editor and I'm also an A-Level exam invigilator.
+In my spare time I watch football and cricket, attend Park Church, read, walk, listen to music and birdwatch.

 I have been a governor at St Michaels since 2013 serving as a Parent Governor, then Co-opted in 2017, I am now the SEN Governor ensuring that SEN stays on the governing body agenda and providing a link between the governing body and the staff with regard to Special Educational Needs.